 If an applicant is considered to meet the criteria, the Committee will inform the applicant and the EHPS EC.
 The Fellowship will be announced at the next annual EHPS Members’ Meeting.
 It is expected that except in exceptional circumstances, members will be available to accept their certificate of Fellowship at the Members’ Meeting.

 What is an ‘outstanding contribution’?

 An ‘outstanding contribution’ is one which will be recognised by those working in a related branch of health psychology.
-The work of the applicant will have to be known about, and held in esteem, well beyond his or her local environment, own department or service.
+The work of the applicant will have to be known and held in esteem, well beyond his or her local environment, own department or service.
 As the Fellowship Committee is broadly representative of the main areas of health psychology activity, it is reasonable to expect that one or more members of the Committee should be aware of the work of a potential Fellow even though they may not know the candidate personally.